djhmateer/djhmateer.github.io/_posts/2021-04-13-a15 passing data to layout using resultfilterattribute.md

 In many of my pages I want to pass a projectId and projectName to my `_Layout.cshtml` page to display the name on the page and to render links in the menu.

-This surprised me how tricky it was, however there is an elegant way.
+This surprised me how tricky it was, however there is an elegant way:

 ## Not Using ViewBag